Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 1. Right click on your solution and select properties, select multiple startup projects.
 Start `LoRaWanNetworkSrvModule` and `LoRaKeysManagerFacade`.

-1. If you hit start in your VS solution, you will receive messages directly from your packet forwarder.
+1. If you hit start in your VS solution, you will receive messages directly from your LoRa Basics™ Station.
 You will be able to debug directly from your computer.

 Happy Debugging!